Lawsuit During the Mortgage Process

 Q: Do I have to Tell my Lender About a Lawsuit During the Mortgage Process?

-A: Yes.
-When filling out the 1003 mortgage application, you must check YES if you are involved in a lawsuit.
-Failing to disclose it can be considered mortgage fraud, which can cause major problems later.
+A: When you fill out the 1003 mortgage application, check YES if you are in a lawsuit.
+If you don’t disclose this, it could be seen as mortgage fraud, leading to serious problems in the future.

 Q: Will a Pending Lawsuit Stop Me from Getting a Mortgage?